mbta/mobile_app/README.md

 ## Running Locally

 ### iOS

-- Run a gradle sync of the project from Android Studio
+The shared library dependency is managed using Cocoapods.
+To install the dependency and build the ios app, you must first Run a gradle sync of the project from Android Studio, or you may run `./gradlew :shared:generateDummyFramework` from the root directory, then `pod install` from within the `iosApp` directory.

-- Open the project from `iosApp/iosApp.xcodeproj`
+Then, open the project from `/iosApp/iosApp.xcworkspace` in Xcode (not `iosApp.xcodeproj`).
+>>>>>>> 3df2056 (WIP)

 ## Running Tests